Web-Feet/coasterdocs/blocks.md

 Link blocks are primarily used for URLs, this is useful for managing links to social media profiles and "read more" buttons.

-###Options

-Additional attributes can be appended to the link block through the options paramater.

 ##Gallery

 The gallery block is used to manage a collection of images.